-- D7.9 The Research Degrees Committee may agree (see R4.14) that a confidentiality restriction is placed on the thesis for a specified period.
-In such cases, for the duration of the period, the full text of the thesis will not be made available on SHURA.
-Instead, only the author's name, thesis title, research degree award, year of submission, research centre/department and name of the supervisors will be published.
 The Research Degrees Committee may approve an application for confidentiality normally only in order to enable a patent application to be lodged, to protect commercially or politically sensitive material, or to protect material which may result in competitive advantage.
 However, the thesis must not be restricted in this way in order to protect researchers and research leads.
 Although the normal maximum period of confidentiality restriction is two years, in exceptional circumstances the Research Degrees Committee may approve a longer period.
-However, where a shorter period would be adequate, the Research Degrees Committee will not automatically grant confidentiality for two years. - D7.10 Copyright in the thesis submitted for examination remains with the candidate.
+However, where a shorter period would be adequate, the Research Degrees Committee will not automatically grant confidentiality for two years.

+E7.10 Copyright in the thesis submitted for examination remains with the candidate.
 The physical copies of the thesis submitted for assessment become the property of the University, whilst other artefacts for assessment remain the personal property of the candidate.

-D8.
-PHASE III EXAMINATIONS - GENERAL
+E8 PHASE III EXAMINATIONS - GENERAL

-- D8.1 The examination for the DBA has two stages: firstly the submission and preliminary assessment of the thesis and secondly its defence at an oral examination.
-Reasonable adjustments will be made to the oral examination for students with disabilities. - D8.2 A candidate will normally be examined orally on the programme of work and on the field of study in which the programme lies.
-Where, for exceptional reasons of sickness, disability or comparable valid cause over and above the normal difficulties experienced in life, the Research Degrees Committee is satisfied that a candidate would be under serious disadvantage if required to undergo an oral examination on the due date and time previously set, the Committee may agree that the oral examination be postponed to a suitable later date.
+- E8.1 The Phase III examination for the EdD has two stages: firstly the submission and preliminary assessment of the thesis and secondly its defence at an oral examination.
+Reasonable adjustments will be made to the oral examination for students with disabilities. - E8.2 A candidate will normally be examined orally on the programme of work and on the field of study in which the programme lies.
+Where for exceptional reasons of sickness, disability or comparable valid cause over and above the normal difficulties experienced in life, the Research Degrees Committee is satisfied that a candidate would be under serious disadvantage if required to undergo an oral examination on the due date and time previously set, the Sub-Committee may agree that the oral examination be postponed to a suitable later date.

-Requests for consideration of such exceptional extenuating circumstances should be made in writing, as soon as possible before the date of the oral examination.
-This must be sent to the University's Student Systems and Records Team in Registry Services for consideration by the Chair of the Research Degrees Committee, in consultation with the examiners.
-The candidate must also provide independent documentary evidence in support of the request, such as medical evidence (see Appendix 4 for further details).
-The request should include the following information:
+Requests for consideration of such exceptional extenuating circumstances should be made by letter, as soon as possible before the date of the oral examination, to the University's Student Systems and Records (Degrees Degrees) for consideration by the Chair of the Research Degrees Committee in consultation with the examiners.
+The candidate must also provide independent documentary evidence in support of the request, such as medical evidence.
+Letters from family members, friends, or supervisors are not normally acceptable.
+The letter should include the following information:

-- Summary of the nature of the circumstances; - Period of time to which the circumstances apply and the candidate's view of the effect of the circumstances on his/her ability to undertake the oral examination; - An indication of the documentary evidence attached (e.g. medical note, self-certification, or any of the types of evidence noted in Appendix D) in support of the extenuating circumstances; - Any other effects or anything else which should be taken into account.
+- Summary of the nature of the circumstances; - Period of time to which the circumstances apply and the candidate's view of the effect of the circumstances on his/her ability to undertake the oral examination; - An indication of the documentary evidence attached (e.g. medical note, self-certification form) in support of the extenuating circumstances; - Any other effects, or anything else which should be taken into account.

-The Chair of the Research Degrees Committee and the Examiners will normally disregard circumstances which candidates are expected to cope with as part of the normal difficulties and unfortunately distressing aspects of life which may occur.
+The Chair of the Research Degrees Committee and the Examiners will normally disregard circumstances which candidates are expected to cope with as part of the normal difficulties and distressing aspects of life which may occur.
 Their consideration will include the following: